 This map is described in both the languages of science and of spirituality.
 Like the multiple, overlapping layers of a GPS map that shows vegetation in one view, buildings in another view, and mineral resources in another view, this map of the Epic invites us to see two different perspectives of the same reality.

-A Direction: The Universe Flows In Many Directions
+The Universe Flows In Many Directions

-This map differs from a conventional map in that it includes the dimension of time.
+This map of evolution differs from a conventional map in that it includes the dimension of time.
 Because it operates over time, evolution, like time, has a direction.
 Evidence shows that evolution flows in many directions.
 One of these is toward entropy, that is, disorder and a loss of useful energy.
 This concept is well understood by scientists, and will not be examined in more detail here.
 What is less appreciated (perhaps because it is so obvious to scientists and non-scientists alike) is how the energy flow that creates entropy drives parts of the universe toward ever greater complexity.
 Plenty of evidence shows that at least in some places, the universe also moves in a direction of greater cooperation, greater consciousness and greater compassion.

 We know that the universe tends toward complexity because, over time, some simpler things become more complex.
 When the universe began, there was only energy.
 This energy became more complex to form matter (subatomic particles, atoms, and molecules).
 Simple atoms and molecules became more complex to form simple, single-celled life.
 Over time, these simple cells became more complex and formed a nucleus.
 Some of these nucleated cells eventually formed full-time, symbiotic relationships with other cells that became energy power plants in the cell (the mitochondria and the chloroplasts).
 These single cells in turn became complex, multi-cellular organisms.
 Some of these multi-celled organisms formed diverse, complex tissues—such as muscles, bones and brains.
 These, in turn, formed societies.
 Simple societies, in turn, became complex, interrelated communities.